-Following Jesus is richer — and more alive! — when you sense God’s presence through the Holy Spirit.
+Following Jesus is more meaningful and satisfying when you sense God’s presence through the Holy Spirit.
 But how do you talk to the Holy Spirit?
 What do you say or do in response to His still small voice?
 How do you know if you’re actually communicating with the Holy Spirit, or if it’s your own thoughts?

 In response to yesterday’s Your Purpose as a Child of God – Echoes of Dawn, an Echoer emailed and asked me, “How do I talk to the Holy Spirit?”
 I love this question, and am so glad she asked!
 Unfortunately, I don’t have a “one size fits all” answer, strategy, or tips for successfully communicating with the Holy Spirit.

 I do, however, have lots of ideas.
 I also know what works for me right now, at this point in my life.
 I’ll share how I talk to the Holy Spirit, as well as a few insights from pastor Ken Shigematsu’s book Survival Guide for the Soul.

 First, here’s a word from Jesus about the Holy Spirit, the Counselor: “If you love me, you will keep my commands.
 And I will ask the Father, and he will give you another Counselor to be with you forever.
 He is the Spirit of truth.
 The world is unable to receive him because it doesn’t see him or know him.
 But you do know him, because he remains with you and will be in you.” – John 14:15-17.